Ravi-352/shell-scripting-demo/aws-s3-event-triggering/aws-s3-event-triggering_Readme.md

 REQUIREMENTS THAT THE SCRIPT TAKES CARE OF:
-1. AWS S3 bucket \n
+1. AWS S3 bucket
-2. AWS SNS topic \n
+2. AWS SNS topic
-3. AWS Lambda function which gets invoked by s3 service whenever there is an upload in s3 bucket and inturn invokes SNS topic to publish message to subscribers \n
+3. AWS Lambda function which gets invoked by s3 service whenever there is an upload in s3 bucket and inturn invokes SNS topic to publish message to subscribers

 Steps:
 1. Clone/Fork the Repository
 Command: git clone https://github.com/Ravi-352/shell-scripting-demo.git
 2. In Linux Terminal, go to "aws-s3-event-triggering" folder
   a.
 S3-lambda-function.py (lambda function definition/code) inside the directory s3-lambda-function
   b. s3-notification-triggering.sh
   c. sample_file.txt to test "sns publish"

 Steps involed in "s3-notification-triggering"
   a.
 Creating an iam role with AWSLambda and AWSSNS full access